-Fiona is the producer of the short film, The Human Cost of Power, directed by award winning science journalist, Alexandra de Blas.
+Fiona is the producer of the acclaimed short film, The Human Cost of Power, directed by award winning science journalist, Alexandra de Blas.

-Recent publications include Coal and Health in the Hunter: Lessons from One Valley for the World and Our Uncashed Dividend: The Health Benefits of Climate Action, is published by the Climate and Health Alliance and The Climate Institute.
+Recent publications include Coal and Health in the Hunter: Lessons from One Valley for the World and Our Uncashed Dividend: The Health Benefits of Climate Action, published by the Climate and Health Alliance and The Climate Institute.

 Fiona’s personal story of how she came to be involved in advocacy for climate action appears in the 2015 book: Guarding Eden: Champions of Climate Action by Deborah Hart.